 Olympic champion at 20

-Felix Loch was only 18 when, in 2008, he became luge’s youngest ever world champion in Oberhof (GER).
-A year later he set a new world luge speed record of 153.9 kmh at Whistler Sliding Centre, the same venue where, at Vancouver 2010, he posted the fastest time in each of the four legs of the Olympic competition.
-In doing so, he became, at the age of 20, the youngest ever gold medallist in a sport that first appeared on the Winter Games programme at Innsbruck 1964.
+Loch was only 18 when he became luge’s youngest ever world champion in Oberhof (GER) in 2008.
+A year later he set a new world luge speed record of 153.9kmh at Whistler Sliding Centre – the same venue where at Vancouver 2010 he posted the fastest time in each of the four legs of the Olympic competition.
+As a result he became, aged 20, the youngest ever gold medallist in a sport that first appeared on the Winter Games programme at Innsbruck 1964.

 One for the future

-The man Loch succeeded as Olympic champion, Italy’s Armin Zöggeler, who won gold at Salt Lake City 2002 and Turin 2006, reacted to the German’s victory in Vancouver by predicting a very bright future for him: “He’s a good kid and a very young champion.
+The man Loch succeeded as Olympic champion, Italy’s Armin Zöggeler, who won gold at Salt Lake City 2002 and Turin 2006, reacted to the German’s victory in Vancouver by predicting a very bright future for him: “He’s a pure talent.
 He’s got almost the perfect physique for luge and with his huge appetite for hard work, he’s going to become a star very quickly indeed.”

 Zöggeler’s prediction was spot on, as Loch followed up his Olympic triumph in extraordinary style, completing World Cup/World Championship doubles in 2012 and 2013 and racking up a staggering 14 wins on the international circuit in the same period.